Why Change Can't Happen

 Do you hear people crying?

-Or do you see beasts who got what they deserve?
+Or do you see insects who got what they deserve?

 Do you defend the past?